Home is Key

 After years of studying the community need and operating a small permanent supportive housing residence, Homeward Bound has a housing solution that will provide stability, safety, and improved quality of life for 85 of our community’s most vulnerable homeless neighbors.
 The solution is Home is Key.

 Data from the Woodfin Apartments, Homeward Bound’s permanent supportive housing residence, shows that since its inception in 2016, 90% of individuals housed have remained on there.
 Mission Hospital reported that by following the incedents of illness and/or injury for Homeward Bound clients a year before they were moved into housing and a year after, their emergency department visits decreased by 50%.
 A gentleman who was once the most arrested person in Asheville for nuisance crimes decreased his interaction with law enforcement by 83% after moving into the Woodfin.

-the average annual cost for one person living on the street the average annual cost of housing and support services for one person
+the average annual cost for one person living on the street the average annual cost of housing & support services for 1 person